robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 code.
-The following example will generate the bootstrap replicate samples, infer one posterior using KLAM on that data for the Uppsala region, and finally perform the upscaling of the reproduction number on that posterior. *NOTE* these results take a long time to generate.
+The following example will generate the bootstrap replicate samples, infer one posterior using KLAM on that data for the Uppsala region, and finally perform the upscaling of the reproduction number on that posterior. *Note:* these results take a long time to generate.
 ```
 savetofile = true;
 dynamic_beta_ML_all; % if not already run